retest/recheck-web/README.md

 To upload your test reports to [***rehub***](https://retest.de/rehub/), you need to take the following steps:

-1. Setup your ***retest*** account [visit](https://sso.prod.cloud.retest.org/auth/realms/customer/protocol/openid-connect/auth?response_type=code&client_id=garkbit&redirect_uri=http%3A%2F%2Fgarkbit.prod.cloud.retest.org%2Fsso%2Flogin&state=512ba44f-b51e-460b-80af-fc0964f1909e&login=true&scope=openid) to register or login.
+1. Setup your ***retest*** [account](https://sso.prod.cloud.retest.org/auth/realms/customer/protocol/openid-connect/auth?response_type=code&client_id=garkbit&redirect_uri=http%3A%2F%2Fgarkbit.prod.cloud.retest.org%2Fsso%2Flogin&state=512ba44f-b51e-460b-80af-fc0964f1909e&login=true&scope=openid).
 You will receive a 14-day trial.

 2. To enable the upload you have to modify your `setUp()` method in your tests.
 There are two possibilities: